Nursing homes in the Sun Belt had months to prepare for rising coronavirus cases. They still weren’t ready.

-There are "significant deficiencies in infection control practices,” Seema Verma, administrator of the Centers for Medicare and Medicaid Services, told nursing home operators in a call Thursday.
-Her own agency has been criticized for lax enforcement and flawed record-keeping.
+There are “significant deficiencies in infection control practices,” Seema Verma, administrator of the Centers for Medicare and Medicaid Services, told nursing home operators in a call Thursday.
+Her own agency has been criticized over lax enforcement and flawed record-keeping.

 Nursing home companies accused of misusing federal money received hundreds of millions of dollars in pandemic relief

 In Texas, the seven-day average of new nursing home cases nearly tripled in July, from 148 per day to 413 as of Aug.
-6. By the beginning of August, 60 percent of all Texas nursing homes had at least one active covid-19 positive case among staff or residents.
-Both those figures have since declined somewhat as cases plateau, but are still well above earlier levels.
+6. By the beginning of August, 60 percent of all Texas nursing homes had at least one active coronavirus-positive case among staffers or residents.
+Both those figures have since declined somewhat as cases have plateaued but are still well above earlier levels.

-The number of Florida residents living in nursing homes and assisted living facilities testing positive doubled between July 7 and July 27, and has remained steady since.
+The number of Florida residents living in nursing homes and assisted-living facilities testing positive doubled between July 7 and July 27 and has remained steady since.
 The seven-day average of new cases in California nursing homes has risen nearly 40 percent since the first week of July.

 “I don’t think anybody’s doing a good job at this,” said Amanda Fredriksen, advocacy director at AARP Texas.
 “That doesn’t mean folks aren’t trying.”

-Federal health agencies have been unable to foster mass production of rapid-results tests needed to reveal infections.
-State health department guidance has been limited and advisory when comprehensive and obligatory measures, including stepped-up inspections, could have made a difference, according to health care advocates.
+Federal health agencies have been unable to foster mass production of rapid-result tests needed to reveal infections.
+State health department guidance has been limited and advisory when comprehensive and obligatory measures, including stepped-up inspections, could have made a difference, according to health-care advocates.

 And nursing home owners have had months to prepare infection control measures since the devastation in the Northeast provided a vivid warning, and they have received up to several hundred thousand dollars each in emergency federal assistance.

 In California, Texas, Oklahoma, Arizona and Florida, cases rose rapidly this summer among young adults.
-And health officials say that once community spread has taken hold, it’s only a matter of time before the virus finds its way into nursing homes.
-That’s true even as total cases in these states have started to recede.
+And health officials say that once community spread has taken hold, it is only a matter of time before the virus finds its way into nursing homes.
+That is true even as total cases in these states have started to recede.

-“When there’s high community spread, the odds are not in your favor,” said Greg Shelley, program manager of the Harris County, Texas, Long-term Care Ombudsman Program, which is at the Cizik School of Nursing at UTHealth.
+“When there’s high community spread, the odds are not in your favor,” said Greg Shelley, program manager of the Harris County, Tex., Long-Term Care Ombudsman Program, which is at the Cizik School of Nursing at UTHealth.

 “And once it gets in, it can be difficult to contain,” said Kristen Knapp, a spokeswoman for the Florida Health Care Association, which represents for-profit nursing homes.

-Nursing homes in these states have been able to make some use of the time.
+Nursing homes in these states have been able to make some use of the time since the spring surge in the Northeast.

-Personal protective equipment, or PPE, is generally at hand in a way that it wasn’t this spring, officials said, though some advocates worry current supplies won’t last long if the disease really catches hold.
-Health officials have emphasized the importance of infection control — keeping the disease from spreading within a nursing home, from staff to residents or among residents — but the problem is that employees with the training and ability to maintain rigorous protocols are in short supply.
-Visits by family have been curtailed, reducing the risk of introducing the disease, though not without taking an emotional toll on residents.
+Personal protective equipment, or PPE, is generally at hand in a way that it was not this spring, officials said, though some advocates worry current supplies will not last long if the disease really catches hold.
+Health officials have emphasized the importance of infection control — keeping the virus from spreading within a nursing home, from staffers to residents or among residents — but the problem is that employees with the training and ability to maintain rigorous protocols are in short supply.
+Visits by family members have been curtailed, reducing the risk of introducing the disease, though not without taking an emotional toll on residents.

 All the same, the more far-reaching measures that would be needed to keep the virus from spreading have proved difficult or impossible to pursue.
-Among these: thorough, regular testing with quick results; tapping infection control experts to properly train staff; instituting measures to reduce staff risk of exposure outside the workplace; and an upgrade for a sometimes patchy, local regulatory system.
+Among these are thorough, regular testing with quick results; tapping infection-control experts to properly train staffers; instituting measures to reduce staff risk of exposure outside the workplace; and an upgrade for sometimes-patchy local regulatory system.

-Regular testing for coronavirus, of staff and residents, is at the top of the list of measures experts say nursing homes should be taking — with isolation for those getting positive results.
+Regular testing for the coronavirus, of staffers and residents, is at the top of the list of measures experts say nursing homes should be taking — with isolation for those getting positive results.
 In Florida, the state is paying for mandatory testing of staff members every two weeks, through at least mid-September.
-It has contracted with a California firm that promises results within 48 hours.
-The number of positive results among nursing home staff in the state has declined from nearly 7,300 on July 23 to just over 5,000 on Wednesday, even as the number of infected residents has held steady.
+It has contracted with a California company that promises results within 48 hours.
+The number of positive results among nursing home staffers in the state has declined from nearly 7,300 on July 23 to just over 5,000 on Wednesday, even as the number of infected residents has held steady.

 But Florida is an outlier.
 Texas, Oklahoma and Arizona, for instance, mandated tests for every resident and staff member, but only one round was conducted.
-The Centers for Disease Control says regular testing — twice a month or even weekly — is needed at a minimum.
-And results in those states, as in most of the country, are taking a week or more to come back, which makes them fairly useless because the disease can become widespread in the interim.
+The Centers for Disease Control and Prevention says regular testing — twice a month or even weekly — is needed at a minimum.
+And results in those states, as in most of the country, are taking a week or more to come back, which makes them fairly useless because the virus can become widespread in the interim.

-“Testing continues to be a challenge,” said Steven Buck, president and CEO of Care Providers Oklahoma, a trade group.
+“Testing continues to be a challenge,” said Steven Buck, president and chief executive of Care Providers Oklahoma, a trade group.

 The Texas state health department said it plans to pursue additional tests in nursing homes where at least three people test positive.
 But research in Massachusetts found that the coronavirus can spread so rapidly among a nursing home population that waiting for even a first positive result before acting could make any measures then taken nearly beside the point.

-In one sense Texas is leading the way among Sun Belt states: Since mid-July, the cumulative number of coronavirus cases in Texas nursing homes more than doubled to 18,589, as of Thursday, as did deaths, to 2,503.
+Since mid-July, the cumulative number of coronavirus cases in Texas nursing homes more than doubled to 18,589, as of Thursday, as did deaths, to 2,503.
 In other nearby states those numbers are rising steadily but still gradually.

 A question, especially for nursing homes that have to make a profit off the relatively low payments they receive from Medicaid, is how any additional testing would be funded.
-The Cares Act passed in March provided $4.7 billion in aid to nursing homes.
+The Cares Act coronavirus-relief measure passed in March provided $4.7 billion in aid to nursing homes.
 An additional $2.7 billion in federal funds was also made available by the administration.

-Officials and trade groups say much of that has gone to purchasing PPE and paying bonuses and overtime to badly stretched staff.
-President Trump announced July 22 that the White House is making another $5 billion available to nursing homes.
+Officials and trade groups say much of that has gone to purchasing PPE and paying bonuses and overtime to badly stretched staffs.
+President Trump announced July 22 that the White House is making an additional $5 billion available to nursing homes.

-The Centers for Medicare and Medicaid Services, which regulates nursing homes, said it will use some of that money to send 600 rapid testing devices to nursing homes in hot spots, with 15,000 more going out “over the next few months.”
+The Centers for Medicare and Medicaid Services (CMS), which regulates nursing homes, said it will use some of that money to send 600 rapid testing devices to nursing homes in hot spots, with 15,000 more going out “over the next few months.”
 These kits can reportedly return results in 15 minutes.
 The agency said that it “will begin requiring, rather than recommending, that all nursing homes in states with a 5 percent positivity rate or greater test all nursing home staff each week.”
 Florida, Texas, California, Arizona and Oklahoma are all among states that currently fall above that line.

 State health departments report that they have yet to receive any guidance from CMS about the new testing requirement and what their role would be in enforcing it.